 It is better to understand and have control of one good base glaze than be at the mercy of dozens of...

 Glazes are not as inert and stable as many people ...

-Closeup of a glossy c6 glaze having 4% added copper carbonate.
-The bottom section has been leached by lemon juice for 24 hours.
-This photo spreads the color gamut to highlight the difference.
+A closeup of a glossy c6 glaze having 4% added copper carbonate.
+The bottom section is leaching in lemon juice after 24 hours.
+This photo has been adjusted to spread the color gamut to highlight the difference.
 The leached section is now matte.

 Copyright 2003, 2008 http://digitalfire.com, All Rights Reserved